18F/18f.gsa.gov/_styleguide/subpages/components.md

 * `page_title`: Title of the page as it should appear on the breadcrumb
 * `background_class`: The CSS class of the breadcrumb background color.
 It defaults to no background color

-If the breadcrumb is being used as part of the `default-intro` layout, make sure to set `breadcrumb: true` in the page front matter.
+If the breadcrumb is being used as part of the `primary` layout, make sure to set `breadcrumb: true` in the page front matter.
 The breadcrumb is included automatically on `project-tag-results` layout.

 For more on includes, check out the [Jekyll documentation](https://jekyllrb.com/docs/includes/).